|Application name||Storage Manager|

-Since a NAS is primary about storage, an application to manage your storage is inevitable.
-The pages that you find in Storage Manager depend on the storage-related features of your NAS.
+Since a NAS is primarily about storage, an application to manage your storage is inevitable.
+The pages you find in Storage Manager depend on the storage-related features of your NAS.

 Apart from a status overview of your disks, storage pools, and volumes, you can also perform maintenance tasks.

 The Storage Manager app is part of DSM.
-It is always installed, and you can not uninstall it.
+It is permanently installed, and you can not uninstall it.

 There is no package for it in Package Center.

 You can schedule S.M.A.R.T. tests from the Test Scheduler tab of the HDD/SSD page for your HDDs.
-On the Settings tab, you can enable or disable Drive Health Report, Bad Sector Warning, SSD Estimated Lifespan Notification, and update the Drive Database with S.M.A.R.T. attributes.
+You can enable or disable Drive Health Report, Bad Sector Warning, SSD Estimated Lifespan Notification on the Settings tab, and update the Drive Database with S.M.A.R.T. attributes.

 On the Storage Pool page, Storage Pool tab, you can create or remove a pool, add a drive to a pool, change RAID type, and change settings.

-The Data Scrubbing tab lets you start and schedule data and/or RAID scrubbing.
-The Configurations tab lets you configure the RAID Resync Speed Limits.
+The Data Scrubbing tab lets you start and schedule data and RAID scrubbing.
+The Configurations tab enables you to configure the RAID Resync Speed Limits.

 You can create and remove a volume on the Volume page, initiate File System Defragmentation, and change volume settings.